marcelm/cutadapt/README.md

 Illumina TruSeq
 ---------------

-The adapters that should be trimmed from Illumina TruSeq are the following.
+If you have reads containing Illumina TruSeq adapters, follow these steps.

 Trim read 1 with `A` + the “TruSeq Indexed Adapter”.
 Use only the prefix of the adapter sequence that is common to all Indexed Adapter sequences:

-    cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC reads.1.fastq > trimmed.1.fastq
+    cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -o trimmed.1.fastq.gz reads.1.fastq.gz

 Trim read 2 with the reverse complement of the ”TruSeq Universal Adapter”:

-    cutadapt -a AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT reads.2.fastq > trimmed.2.fastq
+    cutadapt -a AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT -o trimmed.2.fastq.gz reads.2.fastq.gz

 See also the section about paired-end adapter trimming above.

+If you want to simplify this a bit, you can also use `AGATCGGAAGAGC` as the adapter sequence in both cases:

+    cutadapt -a AGATCGGAAGAGC -o trimmed.1.fastq.gz reads.1.fastq.gz
+    cutadapt -a AGATCGGAAGAGC -o trimmed.2.fastq.gz reads.2.fastq.gz

 The adapter sequences can be found in the document [Illumina TruSeq Adapters De-Mystified][1].